A leading pharma company asked us:

 The company wanted to obtain patient feedback to help determine which website format provided the best overall experience for consumption of drug safety information.
 AnswerLab partnered with the company to re-evaluate the way its drug websites displayed safety information to patients.
-AnswerLab recommended a multi-phase approach that included a heuristic evaluation followed by two rounds of remote usability sessions.
+AnswerLab recommended a multi-phase approach that included a heuristic evaluation and concept testing, followed by remote usability sessions.
 In the first phase, the research team categorized drug websites across all major manufacturers by their presentation of safety information, and evaluated their effectiveness.
-In the second phase, we worked with a design agency to develop mock drug website concepts reflecting each of the major website layouts, and gathered user feedback and reactions to them.
-In the third and final phase, AnswerLab moderated remote usability sessions with interactive website prototypes that were refined versions of top-performing website layouts from the previous round.
+In the second phase, we worked with a design agency to develop mock drug website concepts reflecting each of the major website layouts.
+We gathered user feedback and reactions to different elements of these mock-ups to inform the development of the prototypes.
+In the third and final phase, AnswerLab moderated remote usability sessions with interactive website prototypes that were refined versions of the top-performing website layouts from the concept testing round.

 Key research questions and areas included:

 - Needs analysis: Understanding users’ intents, goals, needs, wants, pain points and delights when engaging with drug safety information

 - Balance: Determining the most effective treatment of content without detracting from the website’s overall user experience